ESET0134/Esyasoft-Graduate-Trainee-Program/Basics-of-MSSQL/Week2/README.md

 8. Find the book which has highest price
 9. Find the book which is cheapest
 10. Find the newly added books

+Task:

+Find the top 2 most expensive books purchased by each user.
+Use joins (orders → books → users)
+Apply ROW_NUMBER(), RANK(), and DENSE_RANK() with PARTITION BY user id and ORDER BY price DESC

+Task:

+Find how much each user spent in total and rank them Use Sum(price) with PARTITION BY user id
+Apply RANK() and DENSE_RANK() to order users by total spending.